algosup/2023-2024-project-3-virtual-processor-team-1/Documents/TechnicalSpecifications.md

 #### 7.6.
 Code generation

-The AST is translated into an intermediate representation or machine code.
+Once the assembly code is successfully parsed and analysed semantically, the interpreter proceeds to the code generation phase.
+This phase involves translating the abstract syntax tree (AST) into machine code, which the virtual processor can execute.

+**Mapping Assembly Instructions to Machine Code:**
-Each assembly language instruction is mapped to corresponding C functions or operations.
+   - Each assembly instruction is mapped to a corresponding machine code instruction.
+   - The machine code is stored in an array, ready for execution.

-- **Assembly Code Size:** Each instruction in the assembly code is in 32-bit format.
+  **Assembly Code Size:** Each instruction in the assembly code is in 32-bit format.

-- **Instruction Width:** Every instruction is 64 bits wide.
+  **Instruction Width:** Every instruction is 64 bits wide.

-- **Data Storage:** Data is stored in little-endian format.
+  **Data Storage:** Data is stored in little-endian format.

 ##### Instruction format